 To be sure, approximately 90 percent of individuals experience flu-like symptoms during withdrawal.
 Up to 10 percent of people become confused, anxious, and numb.
 Also, when paranoia sets in, it may lead to hallucinations.

 As with any drug, the withdrawal process can get quite uncomfortable.
-The anxiety and pain resulting from discontinuing the medication can lead to dangerous behaviors.
+The anxiety and chronic pain resulting from discontinuing the medication can lead to dangerous behaviors and life-threatening situations.

 It is possible to quit tramadol cold turkey.
 However, this is not advised.
-Intense withdrawal symptoms make it challenging to successfully give up the substance.
+Intense tramadol withdrawal symptoms make it challenging to give up substance abuse successfully.
 This often leads to relapse.

 Most doctors advise patients to begin tapering their usage.
 In other words, people gradually lower their doses over set periods of time.
 This helps to avoid nasty withdrawal symptoms.
 Usually, a medical professional will construct a taper plan.
 This helps a person’s brain and body adjust to the absence of the drug.
 Creating a taper schedule allows a person to enjoy a better chance of successful recovery.
 A doctor will develop a unique plan that includes appointments to analyze progress.
 Experts recommend ranges between 10 percent of reduction and 50 percent of reduction per week.
 It is strongly suggested to consult with a doctor while tapering off the drug.
 Weaning without help can be difficult.